 Why don’t more defendants get their own attorney?

-Emerson Law LLC thinks that it is due to the fact that most defendants incorrectly believe that they are unable to afford their own attorney.
-Emerson Law LLC offers its clients a flat fee.
+Emerson Divorce and Accident Injury Attorneys, L.L.C. thinks that it is due to the fact that most defendants incorrectly believe that they are unable to afford their own attorney.
+Our firm offers its clients a flat fee.
 That is one fixed amount for representation unless the case goes to trial.
 See our Flat Fee Contract for the specifics.

 How much money do I will need to pay up front?
 Do you offer payment plans?